finnvoor/PlaydateKit/README.md

 - [x] System

 ## Usage
-For detailed instructions on how to get started creating a game using PlaydateKit, see [here](https://finnvoor.github.io/PlaydateKit/tutorials/meet-playdatekit).
+For detailed instructions and documentation on how to get started creating a game using PlaydateKit, see [here](https://finnvoor.github.io/PlaydateKit/documentation/playdatekit).

 ### Summary
-1. Install a nightly [Swift](https://www.swift.org/download/#snapshots) toolchain that supports the Embedded experimental feature.
+1. Install a recent nightly [Swift](https://www.swift.org/download/#snapshots) toolchain that supports the Embedded experimental feature.
 2. Install the [Playdate SDK](https://play.date/dev/).
 3. Create a new repository using the [PlaydateKitTemplate template](https://github.com/finnvoor/PlaydateKitTemplate).
 5. Build and run directly in the simulator using Xcode, or build using the command `swift package pdc`.
 When built using `swift package pdc`, the built `pdx` game file will be located at `.build/plugins/PDCPlugin/outputs/PlaydateKitTemplate.pdx` and can be opened in the Playdate simulator.